-If you suspect a problem with the battery, you should check the status of the DC IN/Battery indicator.
+If you suspect a problem with the battery, check the status of the DC IN/ Battery indicator.

-Problem Procedure Battery doesn't power the computer The battery may be discharged - connect the AC adaptor to recharge the battery.
-Battery doesn't charge when the AC adaptor is attached.
-If the battery is completely discharged, it will not begin charging immediately, in these instances you should wait a few minutes before trying again.
-If the battery still does not charge, you should check that the power outlet the AC adaptor is connected to its supplying power - this can be tested by plugging another appliance into it.
+Problem Procedure Battery does not power the computer The battery might be discharged.
+Connect the AC adaptor to recharge the battery.
+Battery does not charge when the AC adaptor is attached.
+If the battery is completely discharged, it will not begin charging immediately.
+In these instances, wait a few minutes before trying again.
+If the battery still does not charge, check that the power outlet the AC adaptor is connected to its supplying power.
+This can be tested by plugging another appliance into it.

-Problem Procedure Battery doesn't power the computer as long as expected If you frequently recharge a partially charged battery, the battery might not charge to its full potential - in these instances you should fully discharge the battery and then attempt to charge it again.
-Check the Power saver option under Select a power plan in the Power Options .
+Problem Procedure Battery does not power the computer as long as expected If you frequently recharge a partially charged battery, the battery might not charge to its full potential.
+In these instances, you should fully discharge the battery and then attempt to charge it again.
+Check the Power saver option under Choose or customize a power plan in the Power Options .

-Real Time Clock
+Real-Time Clock

 Problem Procedure The BIOS setting and system date/ time are lost.
-The charge in the Real Time Clock (RTC) battery has run out - you will need to set the date and time in the TOSHIBA Setup Utility by using the following steps: In the Settings charm, click Power and then select Restart.
-Hold down the F2 key and then release this key one second after the computer is power on - the TOSHIBA Setup Utility will load.
-3. Set the date in the System Date field.
-4. Set the time in the System Time field.
-5. Follow the on-screen instructions to proceed.
+The lasting time of the Real-Time Clock (RTC) has run out.
+You must set the date and time in the TOSHIBA Setup Utility by using the following steps: 1.
+Launch the TOSHIBA Setup Utility.
+Refer to the TOSHIBA Setup Utility section for further information.
+2. Set the date in the System Date field.
+3. Set the time in the System Time field.
+4. Follow the on-screen instructions to proceed.